RahulsaravananS/BUDDI.AI-INTERN-ASSIGNMENT/README.md

 # Buddi6(4).py

 A graph that represent the Mean Squared Error of Training data and testing data is plotted with respect to the number of minibatch iterations executed

+# Buddi7.py

+A graph that represent the the decision boundary is perpendicular to the regression line which classify 2 classes